-- 82. A Grower who does not pay the Application Payment in full upon application can borrow from MBL for the Project or from an independent lender external to the Project. - 83.
-Only the finance arrangements set out below are covered by this Product Ruling.
-A Grower cannot rely on this Product Ruling if they enter into a finance arrangement with MBL that materially differs from that set out in the documentation provided to the Tax Office with the application for this Product Ruling and summarised below.
-A Grower who enters into a finance arrangement with an independent lender external to the Project may request a private ruling on the deductibility or otherwise of interest incurred under finance arrangements not covered by this Product Ruling. - 84.
-Growers cannot rely on any part of this Ruling if the Application Payment is not paid in full on or before 15 June 2010, other than where the Application Payment is subject to finance.
-Where an application is accepted subject to finance approval by any lending institution, including MBL, Growers cannot rely on this Ruling if written evidence of that approval has not been given to the Responsible Entity by the lending institution on or before 15 June 2010.
-The lending institution, including MBL, must provide the full Application Payment to the Responsible Entity on or before 30 June 2010.
+82. A Grower who does not pay the Application Payment in full upon application can borrow from MBL for the Project or from an independent lender external to the Project.

+83. Growers cannot rely on any part of this Ruling if the Application Payment is not paid in full on or before 15 June 2011, other than where the Application Payment is subject to finance.
+Where an application is accepted subject to finance approval by any lending institution, including MBL, Growers cannot rely on this Ruling if written evidence of that approval has not been given to the Responsible Entity by the lending institution on or before 15 June 2011.
+The lending institution, including MBL, must provide the full Application Payment to the Responsible Entity on or before 30 June 2011.